svanhvitlilja/subword-asr-icelandic/s5/Readme.md

 The prepared data is now in `data/all` and after the subset command the prepared files are divided such that 10% of the data in `data/all` is now in `data/test_data` and the rest in `data/training_data`.

-Further information on the Málrómur data preparation can be found in the [ice-kaldi recipe readme](https://github.com/cadia-lvl/ice-asr/tree/master/ice-kaldi/s5).
+Further information on the Málrómur data preparation can be found in the [ice-kaldi recipe README file](https://github.com/cadia-lvl/ice-asr/tree/master/ice-kaldi/s5).

 ### Subword data